t0w0i7ne/badger-lake/README.md

 ## Satellite Units (ESP-32 or variants)
 * Arduino compatible
 * can run micro Python
-* many code eaxampes online/highly supported
+* many code examples online/highly supported
 * digital and analog GPIO
 * very low power use, can have timed sleep mode for lower power use
 * supports WiFi